The Government of South Australia is banning the use of bows and crossbows to hunt animals, effective 1 December 2024.

 • spear fishing (using a hand fish spear or spear gun).
 Please visit the PIRSA website to learn more about relevant rules, requirements and restrictions for spear fishing

-• Aboriginal hunting, when not using a bow or crossbow, within the context of the National Parks and Wildlife Act 1972 (e.g. when using a gun or other firearm)
+• Aboriginal hunting, within the context of the National Parks and Wildlife Act 1972, when not using a bow or crossbow (e.g. when using a gun or other device)

-• duck and quail hunting – bows and crossbows are already prohibited from being used to take protected species under a Duck Open Season Hunting Permit or a Quail Open Season Hunting Permit.
-Hunting of duck and quail during Open Season with firearms permitted for this activity will not be affected
+• duck and quail hunting – bows and crossbows already can’t be used to take protected species under a Duck Open Season Hunting Permit or a Quail Open Season Hunting Permit

-• ownership of bows and crossbows – they could still be used for recreational purposes that don’t involve hunting
+• ownership of bows and crossbows – they can still be used for recreational purposes that don’t involve hunting

-• ownership of hunting-specific bow and crossbow equipment, such as broadhead arrows or bolts – they can still be used in other jurisdictions that permit hunting with bows or crossbows, or for recreational purposes that don’t involve hunting in South Australia.
+• ownership of hunting-specific bow and crossbow equipment, such as broadhead arrows or bolts – they can still be used in other jurisdictions that allow this form of hunting, or for recreational purposes that don’t involve hunting in South Australia.

-The ban would be enforced by staff from the Department for Environment and Water and SA Police as authorised under the National Parks and Wildlife Act 1972.
+The ban will be enforced by staff from the Department for Environment and Water and SA Police as authorised under the National Parks and Wildlife Act 1972.

 As bows and crossbows can be used for other recreational purposes in South Australia, and to hunt in other jurisdictions where they are permitted, there is no plan to offer a buy back.